Caerphilly Cheese vs Gruyère Cheese

 Forms Wheel Cylindrical

-Age None 5 months to 24+
+Age Not Specified 5 months to 24+

-Rennet Type None Animal
+Rennet Type Not Specified Animal

 Which One Should You Choose?

 If you prefer a tri-layered: brie-like to dense core cheese, go for Caerphilly.
 But if you enjoy a dense, moister consistency, Gruyère might be the better pick.
-Caerphilly has a earthy, barnyard, lemony flavor, making it great for various dishes.
+Caerphilly has a earthy, barnyard, lemony taste, making it great for various dishes.
 Meanwhile, Gruyère offers a nutty, complex profile, ideal for different meals.

 Compare Caerphilly Cheese to Other Cheeses